-Conditions for the agencies’ work (e.g. criteria to be used): The agency has to follow the accreditation criteria set out in the Regulation of the Grand Duchy of Luxembourg
+Conditions for the agencies’ work (e.g. criteria to be used): The agency has to follow the accreditation criteria set out in the legal framework of the Grand Duchy of Luxembourg.

 Recognition of reviews carried out by foreign agencies: The final decision is taken by the Ministry based on the result of the accreditation procedure.

 European Approach for Quality Assurance of Joint Programmes